leopoldforkl/robotics_project_osu_follower/README.md

 python3 camera_publisher.py
 ```

 That should give you an livestream of the camera.
-If not you might have to change this configuration:
+If not you might have to change to this configuration:
 ```bash
 docker run -it \
       --name ros2-galactic-dev \